 Would you be brave enough to use a bucket loo?!
 Save precious water by setting up a composting toilet.

-There are many great options for composting toilets, as you would have read in issue two of Pip Magazine.
-However, there is one that I would like to explore a little further…
+There are many great options for composting toilets, however, there is one that I would like to explore a little further…

 … partly because it’s very cheap, and very simple, and partly because (scarily enough) it’s rather dear to my heart!

 Let’s call it the ‘Bucket Loo’.
 You’re right, the name could be a bit catchier, but as it suggests, you don’t need much more than a 20 litre bucket to get going.

 The gist of it is – you sit on the toilet seat and make a deposit as per usual (except that it’s unusual in that it’s collected in the bucket below).
 Then you throw on some cover material, which could be sawdust, rice hulls, grass clippings or something similar, and close the lid.
 When the bucket is full you take it outside to the compost pile and throw it on, adding more cover material.

 I can guarantee you there will be no smell in either your toilet or your compost pile as long as you cover each deposit.
 Sweet as roses.
 Which you can’t always say about those flush loos, can you?!

 The type of composting you’ll be doing with your humanure is thermophilic, or hot composting.
 So as your outdoor pile of poo grows, along with the sawdust, leaves and other carbon-type material you throw on to absorb the liquids, it will be getting nice and hot inside.
 So you can, theoretically, given enough time, use this compost on your garden.